RamyaChinnapattu/SkillFit/README.md

 ## ✨ Introduction

-**Resumind** is a comprehensive, AI-powered web application designed to be a one-stop-shop for job seekers.
+**SkillFit** is a comprehensive, AI-powered web application designed to be a one-stop-shop for job seekers.
 Moving beyond simple resume analysis, this tool provides a full suite of features to help users not only perfect their resumes but also prepare for interviews, explore future career opportunities, and find relevant job openings.
-Built with a modern, serverless architecture using React and Puter.js, Resumind offers a seamless and powerful user experience.
+Built with a modern, serverless architecture using React and Puter.js, SkillFit offers a seamless and powerful user experience.

 ---